LjubomirS/LjubomirS/README.md

 👋 Hi, I'm Ljubomir, a Junior PHP Developer with a passion for programming and a background in economics.
 I've spent seven years in the banking industry and three years working for a remote email company.
 My love for coding led me to make a career switch.

-🎓 I hold a degree in Web Design from IT Academy, and I'm currently a student at Jagaad Academy, where I'm honing my skills in Backend development with PHP, Symfony, MySQL, and Object-Oriented Programming.
+🎓 I hold a degree in Web Design from IT Academy, and I studied at Jagaad Academy, where I honed my skills in Backend development with PHP, Symfony, MySQL, and Object-Oriented Programming.

 👨‍💻 On my GitHub profile, you can find a selection of projects that I've worked on covering different topics that I'm studying.
 I'm always learning and striving to improve my code, so I welcome any feedback or contributions you might have.